milewska/Milewska.github.io/README.md

 npm run build
 ```

-## CSV Format
+## Airtable Requirements

-The CSV must include the following headers:
+Each selected table should include at least the following fields:

 - `Phase Name`
 - `Start Date`
 - `End Date`

-Optional headers such as `Strand`, `Description`, `Poetry`, etc., will be displayed in the phase modal.
+Optional fields such as `Strand`, `Description`, `Poetry`, etc., will be displayed in the phase modal.

 ## Features